dilipthelip/LearnKubernetes/kubectl.md

 ### Run command:

+The below command will pull the image and deploy the image in the local cluster.

 ```
 kubectl run hello-minikube --image=gcr.io/google_containers/echoserver:1.4 --port=8080
 ```

 ### Expose command:

+The below command will expose the service with type **NodePort**.

 ```
 kubectl expose deployment hello-minikube --type=NodePort`
 ```

 ### Service command:

+The below will give you the link to the service running in the cluster.

 ```
 minikube service hello-minikube --url